 - Hazardous Chemicals - 55 gallons or 500 pounds, whichever is lower (Note: There are some substances for which a higher threshold may apply; contact the Delaware EPCRA Reporting Program for more information).

-Facilities can also submit 311 MSDS lists on-line through our web-based reporting system known as Tier II Manager™.
-Tier II Manager™ can be accessed at: https://tierii.dnrec.delaware.gov/tier2/submit/
+Facilities submit 311 SDS lists on-line through our web-based reporting system known as Tier II Manager™.
+Tier II Manager™ can be accessed at: http://www.dnrec.delaware.gov/SERC/Services/Pages/DownloadFormsorSoftware.aspx.

 This reporting includes an initial submittal and periodic updates.
 Once an initial submittal has been made, updates should be prepared and submitted within three months of the receipt of a new chemical, a chemical first exceeding the threshold, or a significant change in hazard information for a chemical.